IN THIS ARTICLE:

 - If refunds are issued for payments taken via a gateway -- the request to refund is sent through the gateway for authorization.
 If the transaction is too old to issue the refund, you will receive an error message.
 If you have changed gateway accounts since the payment was taken-- the new gateway will not be able to find a matching transaction and you will also receive an error message.
 Otherwise, you should receive a "Refund Successful!" message and the full amount of the payment will be returned to your customer.

 - At this time, iClassPro supports partial refunds for most transactions.
-However, eCheck refunds are not supported for IntegraPay (partially or in full).
+However, eCheck refunds are only supported via alternative refund to cash or check for Payrix (formerly IntegraPay) (partially or in full).

 - We do not recommend refunding customers who paid by credit card using an equivalent cash or check transaction to return the funds.
 This action is in violation of most merchant agreements, because it is considered to be a method of giving the customer a cash advance that is not detectable by the card company, which generally applies different fees to cash advance transactions.
 Additionally, if the payment is later rejected or charged back by the customer, your business could still be held liable for the full amount of the original transaction.